-Academic Competitiveness Grants are awarded to full time undergraduate students who have completed a rigorous secondary school (example: high school) program of study after January 2005.
+Academic Competitiveness Grants are awarded to full-time undergraduate students who have completed a rigorous secondary school (example: high school) program of study after January 2005.
+For second year, ACG students must have a 3.0 college GPA.

-Supplemental Educational Opportunity Grant - SEOG
+Supplemental Educational Opportunity Grant (SEOG)

-SEOG is for undergraduate students with exceptional financial need and who are eligible to receive a Pell Grant.
-Priority for SEOG at Cincinnati State is given to students who have a completed financial aid file by April 1 of each year.
+SEOG is for undergraduate students with exceptional financial need who are eligible to receive a Pell Grant.
+Priority for SEOG at Cincinnati State is given to students who have a completed financial aid file by February 15 of each year.
 Funding is limited and is awarded based on the availability of funds.
-SEOG may be awarded to both full and part-time students and are prorated based on attendance.
+SEOG may be awarded to both full and part-time students and is pro-rated based on attendance.